 Another way to increase the bioavailability of CBD oil is by taking it sublingually, under the tongue.
 There is a high concentration of blood vessels in this area, enabling CBD to be absorbed directly into your bloodstream and bypass the digestive system.
 You can take advantage of this by holding your CBD oil under your tongue for 60–90 seconds before swallowing.

-Smoking is another effective way to increase CBD bioavailability.
-When you smoke CBD, either as an e-liquid or high-CBD cannabis strain, it enters your bloodstream directly via your lungs.
+Smoking and vaping are also effective ways to increase CBD bioavailability.
+When you smoke or vape CBD, it enters your bloodstream directly via your lungs.

 Finally, you could try applying CBD topically as a cream or ointment.
 Although CBD cannot enter the bloodstream through the skin, it can be absorbed through the pores and act directly on cannabinoid receptors in the area.
 This means that topical CBD creams may be especially beneficial for localized conditions such as inflammation of a particular joint or muscle.

 Understanding how CBD is metabolized is important not only in terms of bioavailability, but also because it could affect the way other drugs work.
 Many drugs, including CBD, are broken down in the liver by an enzyme called cytochrome P450.